Islamic Republic News Agency: History

+1934–78

 In 1934, Pars Agency was established by the Foreign Ministry of Iran (Persia) as the country's official national news outlet.
 For the next six years it operated under the Iranian Foreign Ministry working to disseminate national and international news.
 Pars Agency published a bulletin twice daily in French and Persian, which it circulated among government officials, international news agencies in Tehran and the local press.
 In May 1940, the General Tablighat Department was founded and the agency then became an affiliate of the department.
 Agence France Press (AFP) was the first international news agency whose reports Pars Agency used.
 Gradually, the Iranian news agency expanded its sources of news stories to include those of Reuters, the Associated Press (AP) and the United Press International (UPI).
 An agreement with the Anatolia News Agency of Turkey further expanded the agency's news outlets to countries worldwide.
 The link-up also enabled it to provide classified bulletins to a limited number of high-ranking public officials.

 In 1954, following a coup the reforms of the White Revolution helped to modernize the Pars Agency, leading to expanded news coverage, improved professional services and a better-educated staff.
 It went on air with radio broadcasts of international news translated into Persian, which it offered to local subscribers.
 Under the new regime, it operated under the supervision of various state offices and ministries such as the Ministry of Culture, Ministry of Post, Telegraph and Telephones, Office of the Prime Minister and the Labor Ministry until 1947.
 In 1957, the General Department of Tablighat fell under the supervision of the Publications Department of Tehran Radio as an independent department.

 In 1963 the activities of Pars Agency were brought under the newly created Information Ministry.
 Its name was changed to Pars News Agency, or PANA, and it began operating around the clock.
 In July 1975 the Iranian legislature passed a bill establishing the Ministry of Information and Tourism and changing the status of Pars News Agency to a joint public stock with capital assets of about 300 million rials.
 It then became an affiliate of the new ministry.
 Its Articles of Association in 23 paragraphs and notes were adopted by the then National Consultative Assembly of Iran.

+1979–present

-After the Iranian Revolution in February 1979, the Revolutionary Council (Shawra-ye-Enqelab), in June 1979, renamed the Ministry of Information and Tourism to the National Guidance Ministry (or Ministry of National Guidance).
+After the Iranian Revolution in February 1979, the Council of the Islamic Revolution, in June 1979, renamed the Ministry of Information and Tourism to the National Guidance Ministry (or Ministry of National Guidance).
 The same year Pars News Agency was renamed as the Islamic Republic News Agency.

 Controversies

-IRNA has been place under scrutiny in the past for spreading misinformation about various different events, including COVID-19, Israel, and the attempted assassination of Iraqi PM Mustafa al-Kadhimi.
-The organization's accuracy has been additionally questioned for citing The Onion, a satirical news website.
+After the Iranian Revolution in 1979, IRNA has been placed under scrutiny in the past for spreading misinformation about various different events, including COVID-19, Israel, and the attempted assassination of Iraqi PM Mustafa al-Kadhimi.
+The organization's accuracy has been additionally questioned for citing as a source The Onion, a satirical news website.

 The following list documents different controversies or false claims: